KOTOR-Community-Portal/website-content/content/about/index.md

 _Knights of the Old Republic_ and _Knights of the Old Republic II - The Sith Lords_ are two story-driven roleplaying games set in the Star Wars universe thousands of years before the events of the movies.

-The release KOTOR in 2003 was a watershed moment in video game history: it was one of the first roleplaying games to target the console market and capitalized on an existing audience of Star Wars fans.
+The release of KOTOR in 2003 was a watershed moment in video game history: it was one of the first roleplaying games to target the console market and capitalized on an existing audience of Star Wars fans.
 The success of KOTOR influenced the design of later entries in the genre, such as BioWare's _Mass Effect_ and _Dragon Age_ games.

 KOTOR 2, released a little over a year later, suffered a rushed development and is infamous for the amount of content cut from the final release of the game.
 Nevertheless, it is seen by many as something of an unfinished masterpiece for its engaging and self-reflective narrative, particularly when viewed with restored content.